jy03189211/gameshop/README.md

 		outside.
 Thus, we have included them in such a nested way since they are essentially helpers that are merely separated to improve modularity and separation of concerns.
+	- Based on the discussion in Piazza, we recognize that our project structure is slightly unorthodox and for example the project name is the same as the main app name ("gameshop").
+However, since really only learned this unusuality some half a day before the deadline, we did not risk breaking the project by changing the project name as the current structure works as well.
 - **Points given to self: 100/100**
 - **Layout and styles implemented by: Roope**
 - **Unit testing implemented by: Eppu**